jtlivio/P7CO/CONTRIBUTING.md

-# Contributing to P7CO Blog
+# Contributing to P7CO® EcoResupply Blog

 Thank you for considering contributing to the **P7CO® EcoResupply Blog**!
-We welcome contributions that help improve translations, fix mistakes, or add new articles about sustainability, circularity, environmental responsibility, and technology.
+We welcome contributions that improve translations, fix mistakes, or add new articles.

 ---